sachin1301-w/Banking-otp/README.md

 ## Email OTP for money movement

 Deposit, withdrawal and transfer are protected with a 6-digit email OTP.
 No balance is changed until the customer verifies the OTP.
-See `OTP_EMAIL_SETUP.md` for Gmail App Password and IntelliJ configuration.
+See `OTP_EMAIL_SETUP.md` for Gmail App Password and IntelliJ configuration